Wednesday, September 30, 2009

 What a pleasure it is to rock away an un-seasonally warm afternoon on your neighbor’s front porch.

-While admiring the flowers my new friend had just planted, we expressed hope that a late frost would not spoil her
+new friend had just planted, we expressed hope that a late frost would not spoil her handiwork.
+We are very anxious for spring to arrive bringing both sunshine and rain to our gardens.

 As we slowly sipped wine, and gazed around the neighborhood I was given a mini review of the people who live around us.
 As a homeowner of 20 years, on a street where most of the housing is rented by college students, my neighbor had a few colorful stories to share about the residents.
 As she spoke I began to realize that living in modern suburbia (my home in California) was far more colorful than the area I live in now.